Adjustable Bed Side Rails, Safety and the Law

 Before selecting a bed side rail you should ask if the relevant standards and guidance (including the BS EN) available.
 Do the manufacturers provide guidance about when the use of bedside rails may be inappropriate?
 Is it to be used with a small person or does the person have an abnormally large or small head?

 Beds supplied by BaKare have side-rails integrated into the bed and address these issues in a number of different ways:

-- All BaKare & Volker beds’ side rails are designed to conform to the standard BS EN 60601-2-38 Particular Requirements for the Safety of Electrically Operated Hospital Beds & BS EN 1970:2000 ’Adjustable Beds for Disabled Persons’ (when used appropriately) which specifies requirements and dimensions for bed rails intended for use by people over 12 years old.
+- All BaKare & Volker beds’ side rails are designed to conform to the standard BS EN 60601-2-52:2010 Standard for Beds for Medical Use (when used appropriately) which specifies requirements and dimensions for bed rails intended for use by people over 12 years old.

 - Volker beds’ side rails are integrated into the bed and have a load bearing capacity of 80kg (176lbs).

 - Full length side-rails, as used on Volker 2082 & S280 adjustable beds may be supplied with optional side rail height extension which would effectively allow a combined mattress height of nearly 7″, allowing mattress overlays or air mattresses below this height to be used safely

 - Split, 2-part side-rails, as used on Volker 3080, Kepler & S380 adjustable beds may be ordered with extra maximum height (40cm above lying surface) which would effectively allow a combined mattress height of nearly 7″, allowing mattress overlays or air mattresses below this height to be used safely